 The night I turned 31 years of age I broke in my mother’s arms.
 It was January 31st, 1996.

 For months I prayed in this manner.
 One evening as I lay in bed, a figure appeared in my doorway.
 I could not move my arms and legs, yet I did not feel fear, only peace.
-I said to him when I saw him, “You’re here now.”
+I said to him with a drowsy tongue inside a lazy mouth, “You’re here now.”

-Jack always said, “I don’t want to live and die in Hamilton, babe.”
+John always said, “I don’t want to live and die in this city, babe.”

 “The only thing that will prevent that is if you physically leave here,” I told him.

-He would never leave Hamilton and I could never make it my home.
+He would never leave and I could never make it my home.

-I believed so strongly in what I had experienced that night in October that I knew God would look after me and grant me another post when the time was ripe.
+I believed so strongly in what I had experienced that night in October 1995 that I knew God would look after me and grant me another post when the time was ripe.
 For the moment, I could only focus on re-establishing myself in the right place, where my life could begin once more.
 I knew my visitor hadn’t been a dream.
 I knew I had received a celestial caller.
-I understood too that the messenger had not come because I was living a virtuous life.
-In fact, the opposite was true.
-Suddenly single, I found myself coming to know an immoral group of people, and my choices were placing my soul in jeopardy.
-That visitor intervened that night to save me from myself, and promptly pointed me home.

-I requested a leave for second semester, and packed up my apartment.
-I gave to charity much of what I owned and sold the rest to Al, the Used Furniture Guy before I bundled a few precious belongings into my car in preparation for my return to my parents’ home.
-Two days before I left, a childhood friend from London telephoned to tell me that her husband had left her after three years of marriage.
+I requested a leave for second semester and packed up my apartment.
+I gave to charity much of what I owned and sold the rest to HAl the Used Furniture Guybefore I bundled a few precious belongings into my car in preparation for my return to my parents’ home.
+Two days before I left, a childhood friend telephoned to tell me that her husband had left her after three years of marriage.
 Marina was beside herself with grief.
-Her Hungarian husband had bullied her for many years.
-She was never thin enough, smart enough or beautiful enough for his taste although he was an insignificant man in every way.
+Her Eastern European husband had bullied her for many years.
+She was never thin enough, smart enough or beautiful enough for his taste although he was insignificant in every way.
 He told Marina that he deserved to be with her more beautiful, younger sister who was also married and had a child.
 Marina had started to lose her hair from all the stress he caused her.

 “I am too,” I said and we both laughed.
 “Thirty is going to be great!”
 I told her.
 “Just you wait!
 It will be our banner year!”
 Marina’s birthday was two weeks before mine.
 We would both be turning thirty in the upcoming month of January.
 Marina continued to sob openly into the phone.
 “I’ll be home soon,” I promised her.
 “Hold tight.”

-I drove home to London on a snowy, icy December 23rd.
-As I navigated the 403 and the 401, I remembered how often Jack and I had made that drive together and I missed him.
+I drove home on a snowy, icy December 23rd.
+As I navigated the 403 and the 401, I remembered how often John and I had made that drive together and I missed him.

-After I left him, Jack tried to get me to come home once.
-He called my apartment but I yelled at him to leave me alone and never bother me again.
-He never did bother me again until one year after we separated when he called to tell me that we needed to sign some papers.
+John tried to get me to come home once.
+He called my apartment, but I told him to leave me alone and never bother me again.
+He never did bother me again until one year after we separated when he called to tell me that we needed to sign some annulment papers.
 We agreed to meet at the Tim Horton’s coffee shop located on the highway between our places of residence on a cold, rainy November night.
-I saw Jack’s car and ran from my old vehicle to sit next to him in his new car.
+I saw John’s car and ran from my old vehicle to sit next to him in his new car.
 We were pleasant to one another and I quickly signed all of the papers with which he presented me.
 We inquired into the well-being of one another and our respective families before a pall of silence shrouded the car.
 His vehicle shook in the robust winds like a ship rocking on the water determined to break free of its mooring.

-“I’m sorry I wasn’t a better husband to you, Angela,” Jack finally spoke.
-“I want you to know that because of you, despite how much it hurt when you left me, I will be a better husband to my next wife.
-I will be stronger.”
+“I’m sorry I wasn’t a better husband to you, babe,” John finally spoke.
+“I want you to know that because of you, despite how much it hurt when you left me, I’ll be a better husband to my next wife.
+I’ll be stronger.”

-I stopped at a 7-11 convenience store in Woodstock and gave the clerk twenty-five dollars for a small, fully decorated Christmas tree that he had on the counter next to the till.
+I stopped at a 7-11 convenience store along the highway and gave the clerk twenty-five dollars for a small, fully decorated Christmas tree that he had on the counter next to the till.
 I sat the tree next to me in the passenger seat and continued the drive home.
-I thought of how I had vowed to never return to London when I ran from the city eight years before.
-That was the same year that I later met and married Jack.
+I thought of how I had vowed to never return when I ran from the city eight years before.
+That was the same year that I later met and married John.
 Yet, here I was making my way home through a year-end blizzard.
-London couldn’t be where I was supposed to end up, however.
+This London couldn’t be where I was supposed to end up, however.

 “Surely not, God,” I prayed.
 “Surely not.”

 Once in London, I stopped at Marina’s childhood home before I continued on to my parents’ place.
-I took the little Christmas tree from my car, and ran through the falling snow to the front door.
-I could see Marina sitting at the dining-room table with her family, enjoying dinner together.
+I took the little Christmas tree from my car and ran through the falling snow to the front door.
+Through the window I could see Marina sitting at the dining-room table with her family, enjoying dinner together.
 Her family, close and loving, was the opposite of mine.
-I felt embarrassed that I was intruding, and thought of leaving the tree on her doorstep without saying hello.
+I felt embarrassed that I was intruding and thought of leaving the tree on her doorstep without saying hello.
 I rang the bell instead.
-Marina was the one to answer the door, and when I thrust the tree at her, she burst into tears and flew into my open arms.
+Marina was the one to answer the door, and when I thrust the tree at her, she burst into tears and flew into my open arms, laughing.
 I held my broken friend close to me.